 When you’re seeing someone with poor dating etiquette, and you call him out for that, you’re yellow carding that person.
 It’s completely different from red carding, which means dumping that person completely.

 This happens when someone leaves random signs that lead another person on but don’t actually end up taking it seriously.
-He’s just basically piquing another person’s interest without the guarantee of a relationship.
+He’s just piquing another person’s interest without guaranteeing a relationship.

 This one’s quite dangerous because it mostly results in an abusive relationship.